 He figured it out.

-I prayed to the Lord to take my father.
+I then prayed to the Lord to take my father.
 He had nothing left to prove; the man was a champion’s champion.
 But I still had one thing left to do.
-I recalled my friend’s words, & four days later, in the dying light of dusk and summer, I wrote my father’s eulogy.
+I recalled my dear friend’s words and four days later, in the dying light of dusk and summer, I wrote my father’s eulogy.

-When I finished, I honored him with a shot of Johnnie Walker Black, one of his favorite drinks, & then for the first time since he’d been diagnosed with pancreatic cancer, I cried like a baby.
+When I finished, I honored him with a shot of his favorite drink, Johnnie Walker Black.
+Then for the first time since he’d been diagnosed with pancreatic cancer, I sobbed.

-I woke the next morning, Thursday June 28, 2007, & laid in bed for nearly an hour, visualizing my father in my mind’s eye.
+I woke the next morning, Thursday June 28, 2007, and laid in bed for nearly an hour.
+I visualized my father in my mind’s eye.
 He was there, vivid, young.
 Whole.
 Healthy.
 As I’ve always known my father.
 As he will always be.
 He was walking the beach, gazing across the sea he so dearly loved.
 The sunshine was brilliant.
 My father was smiling.
 Yes, he’d scored that touchdown.
-And I know with every fiber of my being that I had made a connection with him that morning, for not long thereafter, I received a call from the hospital that my father had passed.
+And I know with every fiber of my being that I had made a connection with him that morning – I plugged into the universe as I knew I would – for not long thereafter, I received a call from the hospital that my father had passed.

 I did not witness his death.
 On the contrary, I witnessed the miracle of his rebirth.
-For though his body faltered, his soul grew larger & larger.
+For though his body faltered, his soul grew larger and larger.

-And what of my father’s identity, you may be wondering.
+But what of my father’s identity, you may be wondering.
 What of the notion I believed he led some kind of superhero double life?
 Did I indeed ever learn the truth?
-If I may, I’d like to share with you my answer from a passage straight from my father’s eulogy…
+I’d like to share with you my answer from a passage straight from my father’s eulogy:

-(Part Six: The Story Behind Dusk and Summer soon to come)
+(Part Six: Dusk and Summer soon to come)